alaraayan/sei-project-2/README.md

 ## Process
 After deciding on an API we worked together to get the rest of the functionality.
 We decided on what was a priority and what was a stretch goal we could discar if necessary.
 This was important to me as I struggled with this on my last project.
 Having a clear to-do list made it easy for us to see what we needed to do together and on which features we could work on our own.
 Having less than 2 weeks of experience with React, we felt better to go through it together.

-We followed along the user as we built this project.
-First, we built the homepage where you could select and go to a different quiz category, which would then display a different data we were requesting from the API.
+We followed along with the user as we built this project.
+First, we built the homepage where you could select and go to a different quiz category, which would then display the different data we were requesting from the API.

 Then we worked on the actual quiz and then we built the results page where we passed on data from the game page to display the correct answers for all the questions.